-Quick-Service Restaurant Industry
+Ouick-Service Restaurant Industry

-Meritage operates its Wendy's and Taco John's restaurants within the quick-service restaurant ("QSR") industry.
-The QSR industry is characterized by customers who are looking for quick, convenient, and valueoriented meals that are ordered, paid for and picked up at a cash register.
+Meritage operates its Wendy's restaurants within the quick-service restaurant ("QSR") industry.
+The QSR industry is characterized by customers who are looking for quick, convenient, and value-oriented meals that are ordered, paid for and picked up at a cash register.
 Within the quick-service industry, the hamburger segment comprises approximately half of the market and is dominated by Wendy's, McDonald's, and Burger King.
 Pizza, chicken, breakfast, Mexican, Asian and other sandwich market segments comprise a significant portion of the remainder of the QSR industry.